General Education Requirements

 *PSYC 1100 Introduction to Psychology – SCI

-Though PSYC 1100 is not required for the Sociology major, PSYC courses are part of the major department, Behavioral and Social Sciences, as are ANTH and SOCI courses.
+Though PSYC 1100 is not required for the Sociology major, PSYC courses are part of the major department, Anthropology and Sociology, as are ANTH and SOCI courses.

 What if I double major within the School of Communications and another School or College?

 A student pursuing a double major when one major is from the SOC may meet either set of general education requirements, that is either the three category SOC requirements or the nine academic goal general education requirements.

 What if I would like to take one or two credit hour courses toward my general education requirement?

 Each goal must be addressed by completing at least three credit hours of coursework coded for general education.
 A student may combine one and two credit courses to meet this three-hour requirement for a particular goal as long as each course has been coded for that goal.